 All I want to do is something real.
 This was the cry of the alienated, head heavy revolutionary, reified and out-gunned by the counter-culture armies on the march.
 Me, I just wanted to get on with something that did not depend on transmission lines beaming in Zeit Geist.
 An artist?
 I wanted it direct from myself, under my own aegis.
-If I was going to learn frosm another, journeyman, professor or guru, they needed to be attached to my own inward directed syllabus.
+If I was going to learn from another, journeyman, professor or guru, they needed to be attached to my own inward directed syllabus.
 Hand-me down learnin’—what I was supposed to know didn’t cut it.
 So, I wanted to know something about building houses.
 Know…so I could do it myself.

 Dennis didn’t have work for me when I moved to the Cape in the fall of ’73.
 Maybe in the Spring he told me.
-So I did what I’d always done—call all the people doing what I want to do.
-Look in the yellow pages.
+Until then I did what I’d always done—call all the people doing what I want to do.
+Look in the Yellow Pages.
 Make phone calls ’til you find someone who needs help.
 “Sure, I could use someone,” said Steadman.
 “Do you use tools?”
 I could cut on a line, knew what a snap-line was, drill and hammer, knew that the difference between 5/16 and 5/8.
-Come by at 7:30 and we’ll get started.
+“Come by at 7:30 and we’ll get started.
 I’m a contractor but I do a lot of masonry.
 Can you mix a batch of mud?
-Mud?
-Mortar.
-You need to be taught to do it right, nothing worse than a batch of bad mud.
-My first job, he said, working for a mason I got a trowelful in the face.
+You need to be taught to do it right, nothing worse than a batch of bad of mud.”
+“My first job,” he said, “working for a mason I got a trowelful in the face.”
 Point taken.
 I was shown to an elephantine pile of bricks that needed the mortar chipped off.
-Do that til wre ready.
+Do that til were ready.